Symatem/UserInterface/README.md

 # IDE
-IDEs doesn't need to be redefined, too.
+IDEs don't need to be redefined, too.
 Instead we created some packages for [Atom](https://atom.io/) to help you get started.

 ## Packages